 Wind power has been the fastest growing source of renewable energy around the world in recent years, and capacity is expanding in Sweden.
-Between 2000 and 2017, Swedish production increased from 0.5 to 17.5 TWh.
+In 2000 Swedish production totalled 0.5 TWh, for 2018 that figure was 16.6 TWh.
 Today, there are about 3,600 wind turbines in Sweden.

 The largest source of bioenergy in Sweden is the forest.
 Sweden has more forest than most other countries – 63 per cent of land cover.
 Bioenergy is primarily used for heating – both in private homes and in district heating – as well as for electricity production and for industrial processes.